Jack McGurn: Prohibition

 The Genna gang, which ruled Chicago's Little Italy at the time, demanded money from the area's inhabitants and businesses to help pay for the gang's legal defense.
-McGurn's stepdad, Angelo Demory, either refused or could not pay and was murdered by Genna gangsters in 1923.
+McGurn's stepfather, Angelo Demory, either refused or could not pay and was murdered by Genna gangsters in 1923.
 A few years later, in February 1926, McGurn avenged his death by hunting down and killing the three men responsible over the course of eight days.
 After this rampage, McGurn spent a short time with the North Side Gang before ending up in the Capone gang by April 1926.

 McGurn quickly became one of the Capone gang's most prolific, and successful, hitmen.
 He was with Capone on April 27, 1926, when they gunned down Westside O'Donnell gangsters James J. Doherty and Thomas "Red" Duffy.
 Assistant State's Attorney William H. McSwiggin, whom the gunmen were unaware was riding in the car with the gangsters, was also killed in this attack.
 Slugs recovered from the crime scene were later matched to a Tommy Gun used by McGurn.

 One of McGurn’s most high-profile hits was the assassination of North Side Gang leader Earl “Hymie” Weiss on October 11, 1926.
 McGurn is reputed to have used his trademark Tommy Gun as he gunned down the gang leader from an open window across the street from Holy Name Cathedral.